Subscriptions

 Quick answer

-Charge sellers a recurring monthly subscription to list on your marketplace.
+Charge sellers a monthly or yearly subscription to list on your marketplace.
 Define your own tiers (Free, Starter, Pro), set per-tier commission overrides, optionally cap listings via a token quota.
+Add a one-time signup fee, offer coupon codes, and charge VAT on top when you need to.
 Billed through your regular Stripe account (not Stripe Connect).
 Prometora takes 1% of subscription MRR on the Business tier.

 What is the Subscriptions feature?

-Subscriptions lets you collect recurring monthly revenue from people who use your marketplace.
+Subscriptions lets you collect recurring revenue (monthly or yearly) from people who use your marketplace.
 Today the feature covers seller subscriptions (sellers pay you to list); buyer memberships will live in the same tab in a future release.

 A typical seller-subscription marketplace has plans like: